Skip to main content

 If the Receiving Partner's Income Rises Above £50,270

-Once the N code holder crosses into the higher-rate tax band, they are no longer eligible to receive Marriage Allowance.
+Once the M code holder crosses into the higher-rate tax band, the couple is no longer eligible for Marriage Allowance.
 HMRC should catch this through PAYE data, but the system is not instant.
-If you get a significant pay rise mid-year that takes you above £50,270, cancel the Marriage Allowance claim proactively through your HMRC personal tax account.
-Otherwise you may face an underpayment demand the following year, which is unpleasant and avoidable.
+If your partner gets a significant pay rise mid-year that takes them above £50,270, cancel the Marriage Allowance claim proactively through your HMRC personal tax account, since you are the partner who applied.
+Otherwise they may face an underpayment demand the following year, which is unpleasant and avoidable.

 Our post on Underpaid Tax from a Wrong Tax Code: Who Really Pays? covers how HMRC recovers underpayments through future coding adjustments, and what your rights are in that situation.